sovrynn/ecdo/1-EVIDENCE/civilization-history/important-structures/README.md

 This folder is for important structures humans have built that are potentially related to ECDO events.

-Khafre Pyramid, a structure that is central to the ECDO thesis, is in `khafre`.
+Khafre/Khufu Pyramids, structures that are central to the ECDO thesis, are in `khafre-khufu`.

 ## Derinkuyu underground city